izjoe/HacoLogistics/README.md

-# BharatConnect – Swadeshi Transportation & Logistics Platform
+# Transportation & Logistics Platform

 A full-stack Swadeshi Transportation & Logistics platform built using MERN stack with AI integration.
 BharatConnect connects Shippers and Drivers on a single digital platform to simplify booking, vehicle management, routing, and logistics operations—supporting the vision of Atmanirbhar Bharat.